giuliocalzolari/salesforce-timecard/README.md

 +-----------------------+----------+-----------+-------------+------------+----------+----------+-----------------------------+-------+
 ```

-Submitting timecards of this week (on Friday for example):
+Submitting timecards for this week (on Friday for example):

 ```
 $ timecard submit